realulim/GeoArena/README.md

 Click on the button "Random Place" at the bottom left to create random geo coordinates and then check if there is a known location at those coordinates.
 If yes, then the location's name is displayed, if no (most cases) the location will simply say "nothing to see here".

 #### Creating Routes (Routing)
 Click the button "Router" in the bottom pane to display the routing widget.
 Input start and end destination to create a route.
 If you then click on "Save Route" it will be saved to the database.
+If you restart the application, then the database will be re-initialised and your routes are gone.
+This is an example application for learning, don't do anything serious with it :wink:

 #### Searching for Routes (spatial Functions)
 The second search box in the top pane is for searching routes.
 If you have saved a few routes to the database, you can then enter the name of a place and GeoArena will display all routes passing near that place (10 km maximum distance) and all mountains near that route (20 km maximum distance).